Cut Costs with Data Analytics

 4. American Airlines

-American Airlines, one of the largest airlines in the world, has harnessed data analytics to improve maintenance operations which helped them cut costs on operations and utilize that corpus differently.
+American Airlines, one of the largest airlines in the world, has harnessed data analytics to improve maintenance operations, which helped them cut costs on operations and utilize that corpus differently.

 As a result, American Airlines can implement predictive maintenance strategies by analyzing data from aircraft sensors, maintenance logs, and historical performance data.